Gkuran/Terra/README.md

 ## Design Foundation

-BGSR uses [boulder-ui](https://github.com/Gkuran/boulder-ui) as the design system foundation for its interface layer, helping keep the product visually consistent, operationally clear, and reusable as the workspace grows.
+BGSR uses [boulder-ui](https://github.com/Gkuran/boulder-ui) as the design system foundation for its interface layer, helping keep the platform visually consistent, operationally clear, and reusable as the workspace grows.

-## Current Product Focus
+## Current Focus

 BGSR is currently focused on: